LeonGuertler/SuperTinyLanguageModels/Non-code/documentation/README.md

 - **bpe (link the code)**: A custom byte-pair encoding tokenizer using the hf library.
   - `vocab_size`: The size of the vocabulary
   - `tokenizer_dataset_name`: The name of the dataset used to train the tokenizer
+  - `tokenizer_simplify`: Whether to simplify the tokenizer by removing foreign symbols and forcing digits to be tokenized at an individual level _[default: true]_

 ## Hidden Dimension Size `hidden_dim`